miketon/JupyterJeep/rusty_jeep_project/rust_the_book_exercise/jupyter_rust/markmaps/server_ch_20.mm.md

           - Ip Address
             - `127.0.0.1`
               - represents your computer
-              - this value specifically is the 'loopback address'
+              - 'loopback address' = 127.0.0.1
                 - this particular address is the SAME on every computer
-                - and is a mirror that is conventionally used for testing
+                - by convention is a MIRROR used for TESTING
           - Port Number
             - `7878`
               - 'rust' typed on a telephone
               - unlikely to conflict with any other web server
                 - HTTP isn't normally accepted on this port
-      - `returns` Result<T,E>
+      - returns `Result<T,E>`
         - `T`
           - `socket` server
             - 🎧 ==[ TcpListener ]== 🎧